Thompson to donate brain for CTE research

 In July, World Rugby set out a six-point player welfare plan which includes support for ex-players and on Wednesday the global governing body announced guidelines limiting full-contact training to 15 minutes per week in an attempt to prevent injuries.

-Addressing the recent change, Thompson called for contact to be taken out of the game for children and added: "We're going in the right direction but there is still a lot of work to do to make sure the players are safe."
+Addressing the change, Thompson called for contact to be taken out of the game for children and added: "We're going in the right direction but there is still a lot of work to do to make sure the players are safe."

 Former hooker Thompson played 195 times for Northampton Saints before moving to France to play for Brive.
 He won 73 England caps, and three for the British and Irish Lions, in a nine-year international career.